-- Adding the plug-in name "ots_lite" to the configuration variable orb_plugins.
-For example: orb_plugins = [..., "ots", "ots_lite"]; - Setting the configuration variable initial_references:TransactionFactory:plugin to "ots_lite".
-This causes the OTS Lite plug-in to be loaded by the OTS plug-in when resolve initial references("TransactionFactory") is called.
+- Adding the plug-in name "ots_lite" to the orb_plugins configuration variable.
+For example: orb_plugins = [..., "ots", "ots_lite"]; - 2.
+Setting the initial_references:TransactionFactory:plugin configuration variable to "ots_lite".
+This causes the OTS Lite plug-in to be loaded by the OTS plug-in when resolve_initial_references("TransactionFactory") is called.

-The server application does not need to load the OTS Lite plug-in except when standard interposition is used (that is, when the configuration variable plugins:ots:interposition_style is set to "standard").
+The server application does not need to load the OTS Lite plug-in except when standard interposition is used (that is, when the plugins:ots:interposition_style configuration variable is set to "standard").
 In this case when the OTS plug-in imports the transaction from the client a transaction manager is required to create the sub-coordinated transaction.